utm-cssc/website/content/resources/react-native.md

 #### Flight Tracker

 <grid-1-x-2 desc="This application will tell you about the status of a file that you put in by consuming various APIs" img-Src="https://siri-cdn.appadvice.com/apptributes/us-east-1%3Af9757185-8fd9-4f9b-b3cf-2b4ad1dd2ab1/1563902905614_flight-xl.jpg"></grid-1-x-2>

-### Create your own project

-If you have a good application idea, and don't know where to start, Contact us at [Microsoft Teams](/microsoft-teams/) or meet us at room 2014 in UTM's Deerfield Hall building.